Educational Philosophy - Faithful Education

 Current students who do not have all holds removed or who have not registered by the published deadline will be dropped from classes and will be charged a $100 processing fee.
-Holds include BU-Business Office (financial), DS-Dean of Students (convo/chapel deficiency, etc.), DC-Dean of College (overload/underload), RE-Registrar’s (graduation check), DW-Dean of Work Education (work hours, etc.), FA-Financial Aid (financial aid).
+Holds include BU-Business Office (financial), DS-Dean of Students (convo/chapel deficiency, etc.), RE-Registrar’s (graduation check), DW-Dean of Work Education (work hours, etc.), FA-Financial Aid (financial aid).
 Students who wish to be reinstated may do so by the published deadline through the Cashier’s Office.
 Students who fail to meet the reinstatement deadline will be withdrawn from the College.

 Incoming student class schedules are determined by the Registrar’s Office.
 Students may request adjustments by contacting the Registrar’s Office.